aaronland/swift-webster/README.md

 }
 ```

+## Notes

+Under the hood this package is [NSPrintOperation](https://developer.apple.com/documentation/appkit/nsprintoperation) to render a `WebView`.
+Ideally I would like `NSPrintOperation` to print directly to a `Data` instance but it's unclear to me whether this is possible or how to do it.

+Instead the `render` method creates a temporary file, writes to it, reads the data and removes the temporary file on exit.
+This introduces extra overhead but, hopefully, keeps the interface a little more agnostic about how the resultant PDF document is used.

 ## Credits

 This build's on @msmollin's original [webster](https://github.com/msmollin/webster) and currently exists as a separate project because it is full of Swift Package Manager -isms and I am not sure what the best way to create a PR is yet.